 Each seat has a specific responsibility in the canoe.
 Everyone must work together as a team and crew to be successful.
 It is important to know the role of EVERY seat!
 Watch this for good descriptions: https://www.youtube.com/watch?v=KLNJvnjvknE

 Seats 3, 4 and 5 : Engine Room: These three seats are the power seats or engine room.
 These seats must be strong, have power and must keep the same rate as 1 and 2.
-These paddlers are the key to powering up out of the turn to get the canoe up and running again.
-All three seats protect the ama from popping with bracing on the non ama side and leaning on the ama on the left when stopped or in rough water.
+These paddlers are the key to powering up out of the turn to get the canoe up and planing again.
+Seats 3,4 & 5 protect the ama from popping with bracing on the non ama side and seats 2 and 4 'guard' or lean lightly on the ama on the left when stopped or in rough water.

 *Unity!!!
 These six seats must work together in harmony on timing, changes and power to achieve the ultimate goal, “the glide or sweet spot”.
 This makes the canoe easy to paddle in all water conditions.